whoot/TelphOWN/README.md

 Telpho10 is a german "Hybrid ISDN / VoIP Telefonanlage" (telephone system) which I hacked for fun.

-And seriously, Telpho10 (v2.6.31) is absolutely broken and one of the finest examples of how NOT to code applications.

 Tipp:
 	Hack it yourself to test/train your skills or just for fun and you will find a lot of vulnerabilities which are easy to exploit.